xaviervia/tessellation/README.md

 - `index.html` is the HTML entry point.
 [Sagui](https://github.com/saguijs/sagui) will configure [Webpack](https://webpack.github.io/) to load it with the corresponding `index.js`.

 - `index.js` is the JavaScript entry point.
 It's the only place where the effects meet the store, and the place where the application wiring is done.
-Note that, unlike many React applications, the `index.js` is _not in charge or rendering_: rendering the view is considered just another effect.
+Note that, unlike in many other React applications, the `index.js` is _not in charge of rendering_: rendering the view is considered just another effect.
 Rendering is not part of the core of the application.

   > This doesn't mean that rendering is not _important_.
-As stated above, effects are the whole point of an application.
+As stated below, [effects are the whole point of an application](#effects).
 Saying that rendering is not part of the core means only that rendering is not state management logic.

 - `lenses.js` is the only file that is, to some extent, a **Ramda** artifact.
 Ramda provides this really cool functionality for selecting values in nested object structures that is done via [`lensPath`](http://ramdajs.com/docs/#lensPath) functions, which combined with [`view`](http://ramdajs.com/docs/#view) and [`set`](http://ramdajs.com/docs/#set) make for great ways of querying and immutably setting values in a complex state object.
 I still haven't decided what to do with this file.